 MLAW 630 Employment Discrimination (3) Laws pertaining to employment discrimination, including Title VII of the Civil Rights Act of 1964 and administrative practices before the Equal Employment Opportunity Commission.
 Special consideration given to religious discrimination.
+Cross-listed with GOV 616.

-MLAW 631 Constitutional Criminal Procedure (3) Study of limitations imposed on law enforcement activities by the Fourth, Fifth and Sixth Amendments of the U.S. Constitution as applied to the States via the 14th Amendment.
-Procedurally, the course considers the criminal justice process from investigation through arrest and initial court appearance.
+MLAW 634 Criminal Law & Procedure I (3) Focus on the foundations and common law doctrines of criminal law and modern statutory provisions with a summary of limitations imposed on law enforcement activities by the Fourth, Fifth, and Sixth Amendments to the U.S. Constitution.